Nicole Onoscopi: Career

 In 2024, Nicole Onoscopi was among approximately 100 volunteers who participated in a pride-themed clean-up effort in downtown organized by SOLVE, and she was part of KOIN's photo booth at the Waterfront Blues Festival.
 She was a Pride Northwest pageant winner in 2024, earning her an invitation to represent the LGBTQ community in Portland's annual pride parade.
-In December, she was part of the halftime show at a Portland Trail Blazers game designated as a "pride night".
+In December, she was part of the halftime show at a Portland Trail Blazers game designated as a "Pride Night".
+In 2025, she and Saint Syndrome hosted the live drag music show Queen's Keys at Star Theater.
+Nicole Onoscopi also opened for Alaska Thunderfuck when the latter's annual holiday special A Very Alaska Christmas Show was held at Aladdin Theater.
+She was a finalist in the Best Drag Queen category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.'
+In 2026, Nicole Onoscopi and Bolivia Carmichaels were co-hosts of the annual pride parade.
+The two were based at the parade's "hub" at the gay bar CC Slaughters.
+Nicole Onoscopi and her husband offered commentary during Portland's second annual Parallel Parking Competition in August 2026.

 Nicole Onoscopi has also performed at pride-related events outside of Portland.
 After performing at Albany Civic Theater for years, she co-hosted the venue's first drag show in 2023.
 In 2022, she was part of Dragstravaganza, a benefit brunch and drag show hosted by an inn and winery in McMinnville, in conjunction with Pride Month.
 In Salem, she has performed at Capital Pride and hosted drag brunch at Infinity Room.
 She performed "Don't Stop Believin'" (1981) by Journey during a drag show she hosted at Albany Pride in 2024.
-She was a finalist in the Best Drag Queen category of Willamette Week's annual 'Best of Portland' readers' poll in 2025.'
+She performed at a drag brunch in conjunction with pride festivities in Seattle in 2026.
+In August 2026, Nicole Onoscopi was one of 25 performers who broke an "unofficial, official" record for the most number of drag queens in a hot air balloon, in Newberg.